ajp007/mAlice-bot/README.md

 # mAlice-bot
-An experimental Discord bot using discord.py
+An experimental Discord bot based on discord.py

+Purpose:
+To provide and adapt to any needs of the Malicious Intent discord server as we explore new games together.